raspberrypilearning/grow-a-tree/en/step_1.md

 ## Introduction

 How still can you be?
-Make a movement detector using the Scratch Video Sensing extension block.
+Make a movement detector using the Scratch `Video Sensing`{:class="block3extensions"} extension blocks.
 The camera detects a player's movement — the stiller the player is, the more the tree will grow.
 Doing nothing is the aim of this game!

 ### What you will make